Baba Shadi Shaheed

 Originally Rajput, the ruling family embraced Islam at a later date which is uncertain, but probably not later than the time of Babur, from whom the head of the family, named Shadi, is said to have received a confirmation for his possessions.
 He is said to have accompanied Humayun on some of his expeditions, and was finally killed by one, Pir Haibat, of Kandahar, and has ever since been venerated as a saint.
-His tomb is near the town of Bhimber, and is a place of pilgrimage to which the local Chib Rajputs go to.
+His tomb is near the town of Bhimber, and is a place of pilgrimage to which the local Pahari Chib Rajputs go to.
 The shrine is called Sur Sadi Shahid.
 At his shrine every Chib child must be presented on attaining a certain age, so that the lock of hair, specially retained for the purpose, may be cut off with much ceremony; without this he cannot become a true Chib.